Etyre/Engineered-Efficacy-/Learning Methodology.md

 - **Touch typing** - In learning touch typing at speed, I learned to [notice when I was rushing](https://efficacyengineering.wordpress.com/2020/07/26/my-current-phenomenological-model-of-my-typing-skill/), and slow down to focus on precision, and to notice when things felt smooth, so that [I could push more oomph into it](`https://efficacyengineering.wordpress.com/2020/07/26/my-current-phenomenological-model-of-my-typing-skill/`).
 Combined, these created a kind of control system of keeping the "intensity" in line with my structure, without getting ahead of myself, or rushing. [note that that isn't exactly what the first link describes, though it does match my memory]
 - **Juggling** - Noticing the balls deviating somewhat from that pattern, and focusing on making "adjustments" that to bring the pattern back in line.

+####Rapid alteration

+Epistemic status

+If there are two patterns that you tend to get mixed up, practice with a training regime where you rapidly alternate between them, semi-randomly.

+Go as slowly as you need to in order to notice, and concretely decide

+Examples:

+* **Spelling** - If I tend to mess up which words are spelled with an "ie" and which words are spelled with an "ei", (ie "pieces" and "recieve"), I'll do a typing / spelling practice session, in which only or mostly includes words with those two patterns, so that I have to pay attention to which is needed for each word, and build the more neuanced skill of typing the right pattern in the right context, instead of building the habit of always typing ie, and then overiding that habit with always typing ei, and generally getting muddled.

 ####Identify earlier and more subtle gradients / feedback mechanisms; make smaller earlier corrections

 Epistemic status: